-You are not required to write down the relational schema in this format.
+- You are not required to write down the relational schema in this format: Students(sid: string, name: string, login: string, age: integer, gpa: real).
 We won't grade you on the schema, only on the SQL commands.
-We just think the schema will help you.

-Be sure to incorporate as many constraints mentioned in part I as possible.
+We just think the schema will help you. - 2.
+Be sure to incorporate as many constraints mentioned in parts 1 and 2 as possible.
 If there is a constraint mentioned in part I that you cannot capture in SQL statements (using the basis SQL data description constructs, that is, no ASSERT or CHECK commands), describe what the constraint is and explain why it cannot be captured.